acquia/orca/docs/glossary.md

 ## Project template

 A project template is a way to use Composer to create new projects from an existing package.
 See [composer create-project](https://getcomposer.org/doc/03-cli.md#create-project).
-In Drupal 8 and later, this is the preferred way to manage Drupal and all dependencies (modules, themes, libraries).
+This is the preferred way to manage Drupal and all dependencies (modules, themes, libraries).
 See [Using Composer to Install Drupal and Manage Dependencies](https://www.drupal.org/docs/develop/using-composer/using-composer-to-install-drupal-and-manage-dependencies).
 Acquia provides two project templates:

 * <a name="acquia-drupal-recommended-project"</a>[**Acquia Drupal Recommended Project**](https://github.com/acquia/drupal-recommended-project) (`acquia/drupal-recommended-project`) is a project template providing a great out-of-the-box experience for new Drupal 9 projects hosted on Acquia.
 * <a name="acquia-drupal-minimal-project"</a>[**Acquia Drupal Minimal Project**](https://github.com/acquia/drupal-minimal-project) (`acquia/drupal-minimal-project`) provides a minimal Drupal application to be hosted on Acquia.